The system for Abstract Submission Is now Open! Click here to begin.

 Pain in Europe XI

-- EFIC® shines a spotlight on current trends and future developments in pain medicine.
+- Pain in Europe shines a spotlight on current trends and future developments in pain medicine.

-- Join other international physicians and scientists to be a part of this unique opportunity to share cutting edge research and network with distinguished experts in the field.
+- Join the community of pain physicians and scientists, share cutting edge research and network with distinguished experts in the field.

 Deadline for Workshop